What is a UMAP plot?

 If you want to dig deeper into the mechanisms of UMAP or start working on an example, we can recommend the following papers and web pages.

-• Get to know the mathematical ideas behind UMAP with this blog or this tutorial video.
+• Get to know the mathematical ideas behind UMAP with this tutorial video.

 • UMAP was first published by Leland McInnes, John Healy, and James Melville in 2018.
 You can read the original paper on ArXiv.
 You can find a GitHub collection page for all stuff UMAP hosted by McInnes here.